 2. There’s Not A Bad Seat In The House

 The arena at GCHS Grounds is set up so everyone is close to the action.
-I went in 2013 and was very curious about the whole sport, since I’m pretty unfamiliar.
+I went a few years back and was very curious about the whole sport, since I’m pretty unfamiliar.
 Not only was I able to chat with my more knowledgable seat mates about what was going on, I could also see everything really well, and even hear the riders giving commands to the horses.

 3. It’s Affordable